r0sa-bio-digital/knyte.network/ROADMAP.md

 * example user space app (calc sum of two floats) - done
 * commit security - done
 * operate with versions and commit states at user interface - done
-* changes override protection on commit to prevent overriding actual version by old ones
+* changes override protection on commit to prevent overriding actual version by old ones - done
-* prevent empty commits, when there is actually no diff
+* prevent empty commits, when there is actually no diff - done
-* embedded diff viewer to check code changes before commit
+* embedded diff viewer to check code changes before commit - done
-* view only edit or diff of the source code file at the same time
+* view only edit or diff of the source code file at the same time - done
-* informative ui when server is down
+* informative ui when server is down - done
-* move roadmap to self editor
+* move roadmap to self editor - done
-* additional single javascript module editor and frontend side runner
+* additional single javascript module editor and frontend side runner - done
 * `module javascript to typescript runtime transition`
 * multiple modules editor
 * run modules on backend side